biolab/orange2/docs/reference/rst/Orange.data.continuization.rst

            Note that these variables are not independent, so they cannot be used (directly) in, for instance, linear or logistic regression.

+           For example, data set "bridges" has feature "RIVER" with values "M", "A", "O" and "Y", in that order.
+Its value for the 15th row is "M".
+Continuization replaces the variable with variables "RIVER=M", "RIVER=A", "RIVER=O" and
+           "RIVER=Y".
+For the 15th row, the first has value 1 and others are 0.

        DomainContinuizer.LowestIsBase
            Similar to the above except that it creates only N-1 variables.
 The missing indicator belongs to the lowest value: